flexcyon/docs-en/translation-es/Styling/Callout-Metadata/combined-styling/page-24.md

 icon: material/format-bold
 ---

-Metadatos de llamada: "w-`value`- todos"
+Callout metadata: "w-`value`- todos"

-Formatos aceptados para`value`:
+Accepted Formats for `value`:

-- 100 a 900 (en incrementos de 100)
+- 100 to 900 (in increments of 100)
-- atrevido
+- bold
-- más valiente.
+- bolder
-- más ligero
+- lighter

 Usage: